colinmarc/colinmarc.github.com/blind.md

 Now the room was mostly full.
 Will shifted, uncomfortable, between Piper and an older woman with long black hair who had introduced herself as Beverly.
 A broad-shouldered middle-aged man with greying temples stood up.

 “Hi everyone!
 Welcome to the Wilbur chapter of the Sacred Harp.
-I see some new faces here, as usual, so I’ll do my best to explain what’s going.
+I see some new faces here, as usual, so I’ll do my best to explain what’s going on.
 The song book beneath your seat is an old, traditional book of songs in the tradition of what’s called “shape note” singing.
 It’s a tradition that dates back to the Colonial days in American History.

 “A lot of music made today, just like music back then, is made out to be very difficult.
 If you’re not a professional singer or musician, then, they say, you’re not good enough to sing.
 We think that’s nonsense - singing is a personal, wonderful thing, and everyone should do it as much as they want.
 Shape note music makes it easier to learn, but more importantly, there’s no audience; we sing together for our enjoyment, not as an art form.
 Sing loud enough that you can’t hear the person next to you.”